Shivaninikam925/ShivaniNikam925/README.md

 ## Publications
 *Hue Match: A Personal Colour Identity System*
-Published in Springer LNNS (Scopus indexed) and presented as an oral talk at AMRIT 2025.
+Accepted for publication in Springer LNNS (Scopus indexed) and selected as presenter for an oral talk at AMRIT 2025.
 This work develops a complete computer-vision pipeline for personalised colour analysis, including facial region extraction, RGB-to-HSV transformation, undertone classification, seasonal palette assignment, and real-time recommendation design.

 ## Current Research Projects